joushx/jQuery.whereitgoes/README.md

 ##Usage##

 ###Include Plugin###
-Insert the following code into the `head`-section of you page:
+Insert the following code into the `head` section of your page:

 ```html
 <script type="text/javascript" src="jQuery.whereitgoes.min.js"></script>
 ```

-Make sure to include this AFTER the jQuery-library.
+Make sure to include this AFTER the jQuery-library!

 ###Run plugin###
 Just include the following in your page to modify all links within an element: